d03n3rfr1tz3/hass-divoom/README.md

 ### Usage

 This custom component acts as a notify service.
-This means that the Service Data requires a message parameter, even though we're not using it.
-Leave the message parameter blank, and specify mode and other information in the data parameter of the Service Data payload.
+This means that the Service Data requires a message parameter, which basically is the command/mode we are sending to the device.
+Some commands/modes need additional parameters, which should be provided in the service data payload.

+There was also an older style, where the message would be left empty and the mode also passed in through the service data.
+It is still supported as of today, but because it looks odd and confuses people, it's not the preferred way anymore.

 #### Basic display modes